 As stated above, we have not generated any revenue and do not foresee generating any revenue from our drug candidates in the near future.
 Effective as of March 2018, we leased the property in Central, Hong Kong that is the home to AML Clinic, which commenced operations in June 2018.
-We also expect to launch NativusWell® (NLS-2) to the market in 2022.
+We have also launched NativusWell[®] (NLS-2) in Hong Kong through HKTV Mall, a leading online shopping mall in Hong Kong, in September 2022, and in China through one of the largest e-commerce platform in China, JD.com, in March 2023.

-Until our therapeutic candidates produce revenue, our principal source of revenue is from AML Clinic, but neither is sufficient by themselves to fund our other operations; even if we receive revenue from NativusWell® (NLS-2) natural supplements later this year, which we cannot guarantee, it will not provide sufficient revenue.
+Until our therapeutic candidates produce revenue, our principal source of revenue is from AML Clinic, but it is not sufficient by itself to fund our other operations; even if we receive revenue from NativusWell® (NLS-2) natural supplements, it will not provide sufficient revenue.
 We believe that available cash, together with the efforts from management plans and actions described elsewhere in this report, should enable the Company to meet presently anticipated cash needs for at least the next 12 months after the date that the financial statements are issued and the Company has prepared the consolidated financial statements on a going concern basis.
 However, the Company continues to have ongoing obligations and it expects that it will require additional capital in order to execute its longer-term development plan.
 If the Company encounters unforeseen circumstances that place constraints on its capital resources, management will be required to take various measures to conserve liquidity, which could include, but not necessarily be limited to, deferring some of its research and seeking to dispose of marketable securities.
 Management cannot provide any assurance that the Company will raise additional capital if needed.